CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 We're going to go ahead and deploy our application to production.
 Yes, even though it doesn't do anything yet!

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `dist` folder in your project.
 Open it and see static assets including HTML, JS, and CSS files.
-Due to the way the file paths work, you can’t just open the HTML file in the browser, but they’ll work when deployed to a server.
+Due to the way the file paths work, you can't just open the HTML file in the browser, but they'll work when deployed to a server.

 There are many ways to deploy frontend apps.
 One easy one is services like Netlify that are set up to run your frontend build process for you.
 Netlify has a free Starter plan for individual users.

-Create a Netlify account from [Netlify’s Sign Up page](https://app.netlify.com/signup).
+Create a Netlify account from [Netlify's Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.

-Once you’re signed in, click "New site from Git".
+Once you're signed in, click "New site from Git".
 Click the "GitHub" button.
 A list of all your repos will appear.
 Search for your repo and click it.
 Leave "Branch to deploy" as `master`.
 Under "Basic build settings", for the "Build command", enter `yarn build` just like we ran locally.
 Then enter `dist` for the Publish directory.
 This means that Netlify will run that command, then take the files in that directory and deploy them.
-That’s all we need to configure, so click "Deploy site".
+That's all we need to configure, so click "Deploy site".

 You will be sent to the Overview page for your new site.
-In yellow you’ll see "Site deploy in progress".
-Click that text and you’ll be taken to the Deploys page.
-In a list at the bottom you’ll see "Production: master@HEAD Building"—click that.
-You’ll see a console log of output as the site is being built.
-Eventually you’ll see:
+In yellow you'll see "Site deploy in progress".
+Click that text and you'll be taken to the Deploys page.
+In a list at the bottom you'll see "Production: master@HEAD Building"—click that.
+You'll see a console log of output as the site is being built.
+Eventually you'll see:

 ```
 6:53:02 AM: Site is live